In Kenosha and beyond, guns become more common on US streets

 “I got a job to do — protect these people.
 That’s it,” said Jordan, referring to speakers at a news conference that was held in the hours after the verdict.

-Speakers included an uncle of Jacob Blake, the Black man whose death in a shooting by a white police officer touched off tumultuous protests across the city in the summer of 2020.
+Speakers included an uncle of Jacob Blake, the Black man who was paralyzed in a shooting by a white police officer that touched off tumultuous protests across the city in the summer of 2020.

 “This is my town, my people,” Jordan said.
 “We don’t agree on a lot of things, but we fight, we argue, we agree to disagree and go home safe, alive.”

-Note: This story has been edited to correct that Jacob Blake was paralyzed, not killed, in a shooting by a police officer.